ccao-data/data-architecture/dbt/models/shared_columns.md

 ## mailed_bldg

 {% docs shared_column_mailed_bldg %}
-Mailed assessed value of building from observation year
+Mailed assessed value of building from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## mailed_land

 {% docs shared_column_mailed_land %}
-Mailed assessed value of land from observation year
+Mailed assessed value of land from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## mailed_tot

 {% docs shared_column_mailed_tot %}
-Mailed total assessed value from observation year.
+Mailed total assessed value from year specified by column prefix (or year of observation if not prefixed).

 This the pre-appeal value that is initially mailed to taxpayers.
 However, this value is post-Desk Review and so may not perfectly match